gaurav712/aep/README.md

 You can raise a PR directly for any content addition.
 We'll review it and publish it once validated.

-**One shall mention proper attributions if any resource, textual or otherwise, if it resembles something pre-existing.**
+**One shall mention proper attributions if any resource, textual or otherwise, resembles something pre-existing.**

 **Content can only if added if it uses information available in the public domain.
 We can't allow copyrighted material.**